karlgrin/neat/policy_manager/README.md

 ## Quick Start

-Start with copying the **PIB files** to the backend folder.
+Start with copying your **PIB files** to the backend folder.
 To copy the already existing PIB files to backend, go to /neat folder then run:

 ```
 $ mkdir -p ~/.neat/infobase/pib/profile